RedHatWorkshops/windows-containers-quickstart/docs/7-ns-explore.md

 oc get events --field-selector involvedObject.name=<netcandystore-78d78677c8-rlxrs> -n netcandystore --watch
 ```

-> **WARNING:** Please do **not** perform the following steps if your NetCandyStore pods are currently running.
+> **WARNING:** Please do **not** perform the following steps if your NetCandyStore pods are currently running or if you haven't waited (10-20 minutes).
 If the NetCandyStore pod is experiencing any issues, you may consider deleting and redeploying it.

 ```shell
 helm uninstall ncs --namespace netcandystore